Lake County State's Attorney

 Mike hosts and participates in numerous educational and public safety forums across Lake County.
 He also is frequently called upon to lecture nationally on a variety of criminal justice issues, including gangs, conviction integrity, and the opioid epidemic.
 He is on the faculty at Columbia College of Missouri where he teaches “The Laws of Evidence,” “Ethics in Law Enforcement” and “Victims in the Criminal Justice System.”

 Mike has demonstrated strong leadership and business experience, and is extensively involved in the Lake County community.
 In addition to chairing the Opioid Initiative, he chairs the Lake County Domestic Violence Council, the Lake County Sexual Assault Council and the Lake County Juvenile Justice Council.
 He was appointed as Co-Chairman of the Suburban Anti-Heroin Task Force and co-chairs the Executive Committee for Fight Crime: Invest in Kids Illinois.
-Mike is a former member of the National Commission on Forensic Science Sub-Committee on Human Factors in Washington, D.C.
+In December 2018, he was elected by his colleagues in the Second Judicial District to serve on the Board of Governors of the Illinois Office of State’s Attorneys Appellate Prosecutor and was elected by members statewide to serve on the Executive Committee of the Illinois State’s Attorney’s Association.
 He is on the board of directors of Nicasa, Lake County Bar Foundation, United Way of Lake County, Northeast Illinois Council Boy Scouts of America, Former Inmates Striving Together (F.I.S.T.) and Arden Shore Child and Family Services.
 He serves on the College of Lake County Criminal Justice advisory board and the advisory boards for Lake County Crime Stoppers and Staben House.
+Mike is a former member of the National Commission on Forensic Science Sub-Committee on Human Factors in Washington, D.C.
 Mike is a member of the Illinois Juvenile Justice Reform Commission, the Illinois Sexual Assault Evidence Tracking and Reporting Commission, the Lake County After School Coalition, and the Lake County Underage Drinking and Drug Prevention Task Force.
 Mike is the Judge Advocate, Lake County Council of the Navy League of the United States and serves as Teen Court Judge in Warren Township.

 Mike is a member of the Lake County Bar Association and the Illinois State Bar Association.